With 2022 at an end, it’s time to take another look at the best Android TV boxes for the money in 2023.

 Similar to smartphones and tablets, the usable life of an Android box is usually between two and four years.

-While it’s highly unlikely that they will break down during that time, newer apps constantly come out that push the limits of our device’s hardware.
+While it’s doubtful that they will break down during that time, newer apps constantly push the limits of our device’s hardware.
 They require more memory and more CPU power to run.
-Eventually you’ll reach a point where your Android box simply isn’t powerful enough to run them.
+Eventually, you’ll reach a point where even the best Android TV box isn’t powerful enough to run them.
 Then it’s time to upgrade.